alexyorke/alexyorke.github.io/_posts/2020-08-16-quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

 (but not guaranteed), go through [*https://github.com/github/linguist/blob/master/lib/linguist/languages.yml*](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml), find your language, and see how the grammar is applied.
-You might find some filenames that you didn’t know about that you can match against.
+You might find some filenames that you didn't know about that you can match against.
 If you want a *lot* of files, you could download all of them and check them individually but the signal to noise ratio is very low.